WardVanlaar/myAwesomeEmployees-tracker/README.md

 ## Installation
 Clone this repo, install node.js, and run npm install in the terminal.
+To start the application type node index.js in the terminal.

 ## Usage
 The App can be used to track employees in your company.